datastax-labs/knowledge-graphs-langchain/knowledge_graph/prompt_templates/schema_inference.md

 Avoid more specific terms node types like "mathematician" or "scientist".

 Distinct kinds of entities or concepts should have distinct node types.
-For example, nationalities should be represented as a distinct "nationality" onde type rather than a "person" or "award".
+For example, nationalities should be represented as a distinct "nationality" node type rather than a "person" or "award".

 ## 3. Relationship Types